automation_scripts.py: A Blog Post in 150 Lines of Code

 return None

-How I Actually Run These
+How These Actually Run

 from organize import organize_downloads